hm-lang/core/proposals/intro.md

 to variables in the scope.
 This saves us as programmers in the language some time (since we don't have to include a `This` in every method) and heartache (since we don't have dissonance between the definition syntax and call syntax).
+We could support another syntax instead, requiring a `This` before every non-static method, e.g., `This::someMethod(Args...)` and `This;;otherMethod(Args...)`, but that requires a lot of extra typing for the programmer.

 ## unicode/localization support